PiLemichel/Api-Go-SQL-Starter/README.md

 ### Prerequisites

-For launch the sever you need Golang, if you don't have early install go to:
+For launch the sever you need Golang, if you have not installed before, go to:
 ```
 https://golang.org/doc/install
 ```